sst/demo-ai-app/README.md

 The movie database in this app contains around 700 popular movies.
 You can search through them, check out related movies, and some of the movies are also tagged.

+## About

+Most of the AI demos to date include some form of chat.
+While this is useful, it doesn't apply to majority of the apps out there.
+It also involves storing your data outside your infrastructure.

+This demo shows how you can use AI related features in your infrastructure in a way that makes sense to your users.

 ## AI

 The following AI features are powered by our new Vector component.